Skip to content

 In the case of a second home

-In addition, the tax value of the second home is added to your assets.
+• Additionally, the tax value of the second home is added to your taxable wealth.

-There are online simulators for calculating income and wealth tax.
+To help estimate your overall tax burden, many cantons provide online calculators for income and wealth tax.
 Here is a list by canton:

 • Calculate your taxes for the canton of Valais;